mahnoor-a11y/Read/README.md

-# Data / Text2Pose / Preprocessing / Text2Gloss
+# Data / Text2Pose / Preprocessing / Hand Keypoints Filling

-This folder contains preprocessing code for generating gloss sequences from text.
+This folder contains preprocessing code for filling missing hand keypoints in JSON files.

 ## Files

 - **text2gloss_preprocessing.py**
-  Takes a CSV file containing a sentence column as input and generates a new CSV with the corresponding gloss sequences.
+  Takes a folder of JSON files as input and fills missing hand keypoints by averaging the previous and next non-zero frames.